be_ixf;ym_202312 d_03; ct_100

 THE IMPORTANCE OF DEAL SELECTION

-Managers who succeed in consistently and effectively deploying capital have a specific profile, often developed over decades of underwriting and investing.
+Managers who consistently and effectively deploy capital have a specific profile, often developed over decades of underwriting and investing.

-• They have reach, contacts, and a reputation for getting deals done – so they are often first choice and see every deal that comes up
+- They have reach, contacts, and a reputation for getting deals done – so they are often first choice and see most every deal that comes to market

-• They have the ability to work with a borrower across the entirety of their lending needs.
-The ability to underwrite 1st and 2nd lien loans, as well as unitranche loans, is a competitive advantage
+- They have the ability to work with a borrower across the entirety of their lending needs.
+The ability to underwrite 1st and 2nd lien loans, as well as unitranche loans, may provide a competitive advantage

-• They have long track records and work with the same companies multiple times.
-Companies are four times more likely to work with a lender they have an established relationship with.
-For lenders, skewing new originations towards companies they know well and that have an established borrowing record can mean higher-quality deals
+- They generally have long track records and work with the same companies in repeated transactions.
+For lenders, skewing new originations towards companies they know well and that have an established borrowing record can mean higher quality deals

 WHY THE DEAL STRUCTURE MATTERS